kmualim/ml_projects/README.md

+# Machine Learning Projects

-This repository holds the python notebooks for the machine learning projects and reports
+This repository contains the files corresponding to the reports submitted for an applied machine learning course.